Rau-N/DIY-Home-Server-Build/README.md

 |                  | 2x SFF-8643 to 4x SATA Cables | [Amazon](https://www.amazon.de/dp/B00X8ZB63O) |
 ---

+## 🧬 BIOS Configuration

+This build uses a **custom BIOS** specifically required for the CWWK Q670 motherboard to unlock key **power-saving features** such as **ASPM (Active State Power Management)**.
+These features are essential for reducing idle power draw and improving overall energy efficiency.

+- The custom BIOS is included in this repository under `/bios/`.
+- Flashing instructions and tools are also provided.
+- Stock BIOS lacks full ASPM support and limits some PCIe power options.
+- Tested and verified for this specific hardware configuration

+> ⚠️ **Note:** Flashing the custom BIOS is **optional**.
+The system works well with the stock BIOS, but flashing is **recommended if maximum power efficiency is desired**.

 ## ⚙️ Software Configuration

 ### 🧠 Hypervisor: **Proxmox VE**